ryanstout/stoutlang/README.md

 ## Update Nov 2024

-StoutLang was an experimental language to build a language with a practical and easy to use (mostly hidden) effect type system.
+StoutLang was an experiment to build a language with a practical and easy to use (mostly hidden) effect type system.
 The goal was to be AOT compiled to LLVM, TypeScript looking syntax, Statically linked, and automatically parallelized.

 I made some good headways, but decided to pivot to some more immediate opportunities.
 Hopefully I can revisit some day.